NethermindEth/nethermind/CODE_OF_CONDUCT.md

 project.
 Members and maintainers must adhere to some rules regarding to pull requests reviews and creation of issues and pull requests:

-* During code reviews do not comment on coding standards and styles -focus on algorithmical, structural or naming issues-, help to solve problem.
+* During code reviews do not comment on coding standards and styles -focus on algorithmic, structural or naming issues-, help to solve problem.
 * When creating an issue or a pull request, follow the templates provided by the repository and fill in the indicated items correctly.
 If you do not want to use a template, open a blank issue/PR